textilemakerspace/textilemakerspace.github.io/src/tutorials/brother-kh940-ayab.md

 ## Carriage setup

+Make sure the carriage is moved all the way over to the left, onto the rail and off the machine itself.

 Change the change nob dial on the upper right of the carriage from N-L (which we used for stockinette) to KC.

 ![Changing the dial to KC](/assets/images/tutorial-kh940fi.jpg)